 Mallaig to Kyle of Lochalsh: Bridging the gap.

-There are a few occasions where it is necessary to use other forms of transport where no train exists (this is usually due to physical geography).
+There are a few occasions where it is necessary to use other forms of transport where no train exists (this is usually due to physical geography – or water).

 And this is the first of those occasions.

-However, this gap is very easy to overcome using public transport (one ferry and one bus) It also means that you will be arriving on the Isle of Skye by sea (frequently accompanied by a pod of dolphins playing in the wake of the ferry).
+However, this gap is very easy to overcome using public transport (one ferry and just one bus).
+Travelling this way also means that you will be arriving on the Isle of Skye by sea (frequently accompanied by a pod of dolphins playing in the wake of the ferry).